code-distortion/currency/README.md

 ***Note:*** When using Laravel you may set this in the package config file.
 See the [Laravel](#laravel) section below.

 Currency is immutable by default which means that once an object is created it won't change.
-Anything that changes the value will return a new Currency instead.
-You can then pass a Currency object to other parts of your code and be sure that it won't be changed unexpectedly:
+Anything that changes its contents will return a new Currency instead.
+This way you can pass a Currency object to other parts of your code and be sure that it won't be changed unexpectedly:

 ``` php
 $cur1 = Currency::new(1);